 Hydrate, hydrate, hydrate: This is important enough it needs to be repeated three times.
 Dehydration can affect your sailing performance and ruin your day on the water.

-Good, old-fashion water.
+Good, old-fashioned water.
 Make sure there is enough on the boat for everyone and make sure people are actually drinking it.
-If you’re on your boat a lot or for longer periods, maybe consider implementing a water filtration system like the Farr40 Flash Gordon team implemented a few years ago to help eliminate waste and cost.
+If you’re on your boat a lot or for longer periods, maybe consider implementing a water filtration system like the Farr 40 Flash Gordon team implemented a few years ago to help eliminate waste and cost.
+Another great option for smaller boats, daysailers, and racers is a reusable, collapsable water cube.
+It’s a great way to eliminate single-use plastic while also staying hydrated all day long.

 Electrolytes.
 Salts are a key component to hydration.
 Gatorade-type drinks are great, but their high sugar content is not ideal, it can slow you down.
 Look for sugar-free electrolyte tablets to add to your water.
 If you’re curious about how electrolytes work, hydration tablet company Nuun has a great blog post about it.